Technology Commercialization & Innovation Program

 Legislative changes also emphasize nationally vetted innovations

-Solicitation (open to candidates who previously completed the pre-application process) is now open.
+Solicitation (open to candidates who previously completed the pre-application process) is now closed.

 Thanks to recent legislation, this technology grant program that began in 1986 has expanded its eligibility to a wider range of small businesses in Utah.
 Statutory changes to the Technology Commercialization and Innovation Program (TCIP) also place new emphasis on technology that has previously secured federal funding.